dOrgTech/DAOstack-collab/README.md

 All funding proposals must be submitted directly to the [Genesis DAO](https://alchemy.daostack.io/dao/0x294f999356ed03347c7a23bcbcf8d33fa41dc830).
 This repo is only intended to add convenience and reduce information asymmetries for builders in the DAOstack ecosystem.

-We recommend that you add your proposal details to this repo via Pull Request, then link to the PR in your proposal.
+We recommend that you add your proposal detail doc to this repo via Pull Request, then link to the PR in your proposal.
 See our [template](https://github.com/dOrgTech/DAOstack-collab/blob/master/proposals/_template.md) and [example proposal](TODO).

-If Genesis passes the proposal, then the PR will be merged.
-Over time, you can also add delivery materials and updates to the same document.
+The PR will be merged if Genesis passes the proposal.
+You can also add updates and delivery materials to the proposal details doc.
 This makes it easy to report back to the community on your progress.

 # Looking for more?